 It is when you have created wealth that you may invest and grow your wealth in the stock market.
 Wealth can be anything from £1 to £1 billion or more, depending on your circumstances.
 Today, many investment platforms will allow you to start investing with as little as £25 per month.
 Some even accept £1 per month.

 There are many ways to research what to invest in.
-We recommend the following websites for company news, research and commentary: Motley Fool, ADVFN, Hargreaves Lansdown, Interactive Investor, Charles Stanley Direct and Citywire.
+We recommend the following websites for company news, research, and commentary: Motley Fool, ADVFN, Hargreaves Lansdown, Interactive Investor, CNBC, The FT, and Reuters.
 Additionally, have a look at this Spot the Dog guide by Bestinvest - it shows underperforming funds that you probably want to avoid.

 As a beginner investing for the first time, you can invest as much or as little as you feel comfortable with.
 Most investment platforms and robo advisors will allow you to start investing with as little as £25 a month, and some even accept £1 a month.